Jeux sans frontières: Format

-The series culminated in a grand final, with the most successful team for each nation from the series participating.
+The series culminated in a grand final, with the most successful team from each country in the series participating.
 Each finalist would qualify by winning their heat.
-If a country won more than one heat, the highest scoring winning team for that nation would go to the final.
-Any nation that had not won a heat would be represented by the highest scoring team that placed second.
-Occasionally, this meant that a team with a higher score, but had finished lower than second would be displaced by a lower scoring team who'd achieved a second place.
-In the rare event that none of the nation's teams had achieved a win or second place in any heat (such as GB 1967, France 1968 or Portugal 1979), then the highest scoring team regardless of place would participate in the final.
-Each participating country hosted one heat of the games, presented by the host broadcaster, with a rotation as to which of the nations hosted the grand final.
-The winner of the grand final would receive a gold trophy, with the runner up receiving silver and the third placed team bronze.
-It was not uncommon for nations to win the grand final with a team that had not won their heat or indeed for nations to win that had not won any heats at all.
-The Swiss won the grand final in both 1972 and 1974, the Germans in 1977, the Italians in 1978, the Portuguese in 1980 and the British in 1981 all with teams that had finished second in their heats and with none of their teams winning any heats at all.
+If a country won more than one heat, the highest scoring winning team for that country would go to the final.
+Any country that had not won a heat would be represented by the highest scoring team that placed second.
+Occasionally, this meant that a team with a higher score, but who had finished lower than second, would be displaced by a lower-scoring team that had achieved a second place.
+In the rare event that none of the country's teams had achieved a win or second place in any heat (such as GB in 1967, France in 1968 or Portugal in 1979), the highest-scoring team regardless of place would participate in the final.

+Each participating broadcaster hosted one heat of the games in its country, with a rotation as to which of them hosted the grand final.
+The winner of the grand final would receive a gold trophy, with the runner-up receiving silver and the third-placed team bronze.
+It was not uncommon for countries to win the grand final with a team that had not won their heat or indeed for countries to win that had not won any heats at all.
+The Swiss won the grand final in both 1972 and 1974, the Germans in 1977, the Italians in 1978, the Portuguese in 1980 and the British in 1981, all with teams that had finished second in their heats and with none of their teams winning any heats at all.
 Portugal won the 1980 series trophy without ever having previously won any heats at all in either of their two series to date.
 The Swiss were twice series winners in 1972 and 1974 despite not winning a single heat in any series for four consecutive series from 1971 to 1974.

 Only Belgium and Italy competed in the original series from start to finish (1965–1982).
-France participated in the 1968 series, but due to industrial action with French television, they were unable to broadcast any of the series domestically; also having to cancel hosting their designated heat.
-Germany hosted two heats that season in place of the French edition.
-With the strike action continuing, no French teams participated in the 1969 series at all.
+France participated in the 1968 series, but due to industrial action with French television, they were unable to broadcast any of the series domestically and had to cancel hosting their designated heat.
+West Germany hosted two heats that season in place of the French edition.
+With the strike action continuing, no French teams participated in the 1969 series.
 Liechtenstein participated in the series once, replacing the Swiss for the seventh and final heat in the 1976 series, designated as FL rather than CH for the episode.
-It had been agreed that should the team from Liechtenstein win their heat, they would be allowed to compete in the Grand Final alongside the best Swiss team.
+It had been agreed that, should the team from Liechtenstein win their heat, they would be allowed to compete in the Grand Final alongside the best Swiss team.
 This proved immaterial when Liechtenstein finished fourth of the seven teams in the heat.
-A team from Derry represented Britain in the German heat of the 1978 series and were designated as NI rather than GB for that episode.
+A team from Derry represented the UK in the German heat of the 1978 series and were designated as NI rather than GB for that episode.